This article has links to products and services we love, which we may make commission from.

 Nothing classy, just practical!
 We laughed as I had to totter down a muddy hill to get to the spot.
 No diva in me!

-We met with Sarah and Corey, Sarah moved people on (she’s a bouncer too) and set up our camera (she also had a tripod, ex filmmaker!) for filming (this was unsuccessful, sorry!
-I’m actually pretty happy with that, I cringe at having to watch myself; we do have a voice recording though).
+We met with Sarah and Corey; Sarah moved people on (she’s a bouncer too) and set up our camera (she also had a tripod, ex-filmmaker!) for filming (this was unsuccessful, sorry!
+I’m pretty happy with that, I cringe at having to watch myself; we do have a voice recording though).

 Corey worked his magic on his two swanky cameras.
 Lots of natural shots, which is our thing!

-Craig offered us all a swig of ‘Vitamin R’ (Nicaraguan Rum) from his new flat-pack hip flask (my gift), it’s a Scottish tradition to have a nip.
+Craig offered us all a swig of ‘Vitamin R’ (Nicaraguan Rum) from his new flat-pack hip flask (my gift); having a nip’s a Scottish tradition.

 The ceremony was quick, Sarah told our story, read a quote from Good Will Hunting, we said our vows.
-I only had three lines, I forgot the second!
-There was me slagging Craig for using notes in his phone!
+I only had three lines; I forgot the second!
+There was me slagging Craig for using notes on his phone!
 We exchanged rings to

 ‘I’m awesome, you’re awesome, let’s be awesome together!’

 Something we used to say back in the day!
-The ceremony closed on an Apache Blessing and a quick smooch.
+The ceremony closed with an Apache Blessing and a quick smooch.
 The new Mr and Mrs Armit!

 An Unforgettable Surprise

-I didn’t cry, until this point!
-My friends, The Roxanne Appreciation Society (Helen, Gemma T, Laura, Mhairi), had arranged for Sarah to bring pink Champagne, glasses, and they had sent a card with this hilarious poem:
+I didn’t cry until this point!
+My friends, The Roxanne Appreciation Society (Helen, Gemma T, Laura, and Mhairi), had arranged for Sarah to bring pink Champagne glasses, and they had sent a card with this hilarious poem:

 The bottle made for a great prop during the photoshoot!
 I am blessed!